What Is A Merchant Cash Advance

 The benefits of using a merchant cash advance instead of a term loan are numerous, but one specific drawback can outweigh them all.
 The costs involved can easily outstrip anything you gain in terms of convenience or accessibility.

-How the Factor Rate Influences Cost
+How Rate Influences Cost

 A merchant cash advance isn’t assigned an annual percentage rate, unlike a loan.
 Instead, business owners pay as a factor rate.
 The factor rate is a decimal point and represents the amount you agree to repay to the advance provider.
 This fee varies, but it’s normally between 1.1 and 1.5.